riebling/acai/submitter.HOWTO.md

     d.
 Navigate to Project
     e.
 Navigate to Submissions

+### reference.yaml vs output.json
-NOTE: between grader and submitter, `reference.yaml` contains the expected result, but `output.json` contains the actual result sent to the grading service.
+Between grader and submitter, `reference.yaml` contains the expected result, but `output.json` contains the actual result sent to the grading service.
 These are not only different formats, but somewhat obscure in location (assuming your directory structure begins with `Projectname` or in our concrete example, `Project0`:
 ```
 Projectname/submitter/output.json
 ```